WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 This works fine in the browser, but TypeScript will complain that, in this block, `state` and `actions` do not include `state.todos` and `actions.addtodo`.

-To fix this, we need to import the `TodoList` type from the `todo-list` block and merge it with the `addPostToTodo` type.
+To fix this, we need to import the `TodoList` type from the `todo-list` block and merge it with the other types.

 ```ts
 import type { TodoList } from '../todo-list-block/view';